dymensionxyz/hyperlane-monorepo/README.md

         Added hyperlane-sealevel-token-collateral-memo
         Added hyperlane-sealevel-token-memo

-Improvements to be made (possibly)
-    Ethereum
-        Just have a method to do both the memo setting and the transfer remote Solana
-        Find a way to remove the plugin.rs duplication in the tokens

-How to work on the typescript CLI:
+How to work on the typescript CLI (locally):
     The CLI depends on the SDK, so first do yarn build from typescript/sdk, and only then will yarn build from typescript/cli work
     How to rebuild and reinstall?
         # in top level (hyperlane-monorepo)